polterguy/phosphorusfive/plugins/p5.data/README.md

 ## [select-data] dissected

-To understand *[select-data]*, is to understand the internal structure for how items are stored in memory.
-Your database has one "root node", in addition to several
-"file nodes".
-These nodes _should_ be ignored, which is why all expressions starts out with two "children iterators" (`:x:/*/*`).
+To understand **[select-data]**, is to understand the internal structure for how items are stored in memory.
+Your database has one root node, in addition to several file nodes.
+These nodes _should_ be ignored, which is why all expressions starts out with two children iterators (`:x:/*/*`).
+Internally, the database is simply a huge graph object, or tree structure, with all items from your p5.data files, internally stored within memory as graph objects.
+The selectors above hence, are lambda expressions, referencing one or more items inside of this tree structure.
+Lambda expressions are kind of Phosphorus' version of XPath.

-Notice also, that expressions supplied to the database Active Events, does not use the database Active Event invocation nodes, as the "identity node", but rather the database "root node", which is actually just a huge tree, or p5.lambda/Node object, containing all your database items.
+Notice also, that expressions supplied to the database Active Events, does not use the database Active Event invocation nodes, as their identity node, but rather the database root node.
 After the two initial children iterators, you can supply any combination of iterators you wish.
 For instance, to select two of the three items we inserted above, you could use something like this.

 ```
 select-data:x:/*/*/foo.my-type|/*/*/foo.some-third-type
 ```

 The above code, assumes some basic knowledge about boolean algebraic expressions.
-But basically, it selects all items having the name of "foo.my-type" and all items having the name of "foo.some-other-type".
-Assuming you evaluated the insert-data example that inserted three items at once, your result will look something like this.
+But basically, it selects all items having the name of _"foo.my-type"_ and all items having the name of _"foo.some-third-type"_, ignoring everything else.
+Assuming you evaluated the insert-data example that inserted three items at once above, your result will look something like this.

 ```
 select-data